Cheers! Thank you for coming and having a drink.

 One ISM I love is “We’ll figure it out.”
 You explain how creating something special is messy and greatness doesn’t always come in tidy packages.
 When did you learn this to be true?

+It’s one of my favorite thoughts.
 That becomes more true every time I go anywhere and look at things.
 The spreadsheet in my view destroyed a lot of people’s understanding of what goes on in the world.
 A spreadsheet is very neat and tidy: plus one minus one, it’s clinical, it’s surgical.
 I’ll give you three examples.
 If you go to an operating room it’s a pretty messy place.
 You go to a construction site — your dad is in construction — it’s a disaster.
 If you’ve ever driven by a building it looks like they’re doing nothing, doing nothing, then all of a sudden it’s a building.
 You go into an art studio and it’s a messy thing but a beautiful thing comes out of it.
 People who think they can create out of tidiness and neatness, that’s not the creative process.
 It’s not how things happen.
 You have to not only accept failure, but also accept that it’s messy and it’s muddy and it’s vague.
 If you can accept that, and accept failure along the way, you have a good chance of building something.

-From owning the Cleveland Cavaliers to philanthropy and all of your businesses, I imagine you’re making decisions all day long.
+I imagine you’re making decisions all day long.
 Do you like to fail fast or sleep on something?
 What is your process?

 My issue isn’t that so much as it is prioritizing.
 You don’t have to get too far in business where you have more things to do than time in the day, right?
 So now the whole thing becomes one of prioritization.
 My issue is how do you reprioritize because now information is flowing so much faster.
 In the old days you’d reprioritize every week or month, now you have to reprioritize every minute almost because the information is coming quicker.
 One of the newest ISMs is “yes before no.” We put that in [our company ISM book] because we started noticing that people were saying no to things for the very reason they had too much to do.
 We started challenging that.
 First in, first out is not a good way.
 Prioritization and having the flexibility to be as busy as you can but still being aware of what is important.
 Try to reshuffle the deck.
 That is a big skill.
 I had to work on that myself.
 It’s not natural to have that.
 I think the people who really succeed today have an ability to do that.